 After starting the car, your alternator needs to charge the battery

-Another problem caused by constant short drives is that your battery might get weaker.
+According to Car Talk, another problem caused by constant short drives is that your battery might get weaker.
 Starting a car takes more energy than you think, and afterward, it needs a recharge from the alternator.
 If you only go on short drives, the alternator can’t charge the battery enough and, eventually, you’ll find yourself with a dead battery.